 On Monday 9th March, we stopped for morning tea in our Sydney office, to discuss ‘an equal world is an enabled world’ in support of International Women’s Day 2020.

-Joyce Boon, Senior Consultant at Mirus Australia hosted a discussion with four (4) of our colleagues as the panel guests.
+Joyce Boon, Senior Consultant of Workforce Management at Mirus Australia hosted a discussion with four (4) of our colleagues as the panel guests.